 Zero waste tipp

 If you are not using the trunk, you can keep it in a container in your fridge.
 So you can use it later as ingredient for making your own veggie stock.
-I usually have a cotton bag in my veggie drawer with leftover and slightly wilted veggies for that purpose.
+I usually have a cotton bag in my fridge veggie drawer with slightly wilted vegetables for that purpose.
 They still are perfectly healthy and way too valuable to throw away.
 Just make sure they don’t show signs of rot or mold.

 Delicious green crunch: Stir-fried broccoli florets with garlic and a little dried chili, made in a matter of minutes as a side for a Chinese dinner or a full vegetarian meal